 The Husband and I still haven’t got round to having a honeymoon (4+ years and counting) but the romance of going on safari is very appealing.
 And what better way to relax afterwards than on a sandy beach whilst drinking cocktails at sunset?
+A safari and beach holiday certainly sounds very appealing.

 In this guest post from Jenny Bowen of tailor-made safari company Sense Africa, Jenny suggests an idyllic itinerary for the perfect safari and beach holiday.